calvin-mcd/travaulta/README.md

 ## Disclaimer

-1) Please proceed with caution with respect to copyrights when using this repository
+1) Please proceed with caution with respect to copyright issues when using this repository
 2) Take note that this is strictly for non-commercial use only
 3) This PCB has been fully tested and confirmed to work.
 The members of the PCB development team are however not liable if you end up with a non-functional pcb.
 Order at your own risk.
 Support will not be provided but pull requests will be reviewed and possibly accepted.